 - A governance structure is in place to mitigate risks

 This will have a similar format to the business continuity plan.

 The policy will identify key risks.
 From there, it will state what actions would need to be taken to continue operations and who is responsible for these steps.

 A simple example is moving to a secondary source of supply if there’s a closure of a plant supplying key raw materials.

 Knowledge of the governance structure should be shared within the organisation.
 Not just as a written policy but as a genuine understanding of the roles and actions that will take place.

-Aligning the cybersecurity, business continuity and operational resilience teams to break down siloes and take leadership.
+Aligning the cyber security, business continuity and operational resilience teams breaks down siloes and promotes leadership.

 Additionally, it should be updated regularly with market changes.

 It’s important to be honest about what stage your organisation is currently at.
 Otherwise, you risk missing steps in the roadmap and leaving holes in your operational resilience.